idaholab/fenix/doc/content/sqa/contributing.md

 as well as best practices to apply when using the object.
 !alert-end!

+Again, make sure to commit these changes using the instructions above before pushing your branch.
 ## Pushing and submitting FENIX changes

 At some point, you'll be ready to push your work to your fork and submit the changes as a pull request